zaxarias/Arduino-Ethernet-Sensor/README.md

 |3  |hum      |varchar(10)    |              |
 |4  |temp     |varchar(10)    |              |

-*hum Stands for Humidity and temp Stands for Temperature*
+*hum Stands for Humidity and temp Stands for Temperature.*

-*timestamp is used to keep track of when data is added to the Database*
+*Type timestamp is used to keep track of when data is added to the Database.*

 **The Ethernet module used is ENC28J60**